DELAY

 Pad Your Travel Humidor

 To avoid damage, don’t place your travel humidor underneath heavier items.
 Otherwise, you’ll risk your cigars being crushed.
-This is especially common when your case is being loaded into the hold.

 For best protection, place the humidor between softer items, such as clothing.
 If you want to be extra careful, you could apply bubble wrap to the humidor’s exterior.
 Try not to add too thick a layer, however.
 This could lead to the humidor becoming too warm.